Lesstat/ppts/README.md

-# Preference Splitting
+# Personalized Path Trajectory Segmentation

-Splitting trajectories into sub paths that are optimal for some preference in the personalized route planning problem.
+Segmenting trajectories into subtrajectories that are optimal for some preference in the personalized route planning model.